KamranAzeem/learn-docker/docs/traefik-guide.md

 Download a sample war file and place it in tomcat, so you have something to see! :)
 ```
 [root@centos7 ~]# curl -LO https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/sample.war

 [root@centos7 ~]# cp sample.war /usr/share/tomcat/webapps/
 ```

 Set a name for this vm in /etc/hosts, say tomcat.example.com , on host computer.
+Or, setup DNS properly.
 ```
 [root@kworkhorse ~]# vi /etc/hosts
 127.0.0.1   	localhost localhost.localdomain